Administrative Business Tech

 SOC 212 - Social Problems

 Description: Application of sociological principles to problems of social disorganization and deviant behavior in industrial societies.
 Analysis of such problems as family disorganization, race conflict, poverty, mental illness, suicide, aging, crime and delinquency, drug and alcohol addiction, overpopulation and the ecological crisis.
-SUNY GEN ED-GSBS; NCC GEN ED-SBS Offered: Fall, Spring, Summer
+SUNY GE-SDES, SSBS; SUNY GEN ED-GSBS; NCC GEN ED-SBS Offered: Fall, Spring, Summer

 Credit Hours: 3